FlexMeasures/flexmeasures/documentation/tut/installation.rst

 HiGHS
 ******

 HiGHS is a modern LP solver that aims at solving large problems.
-It can installed using pip:
+It can be installed using pip:

 .. code-block:: bash